ernesto1/monochrome/README.md

 ```

 **n.b.** I recommend using the conky package version `1.11.5_pre`
 more recent versions may have regressions/bugs ([issue 1](https://github.com/brndnmtthws/conky/issues/960), [issue 2](https://github.com/brndnmtthws/conky/issues/979)) that cause the theme to behave erratically.

-Run the command `dnf downgrade conky` until you arrive at this version.
+Run the command `dnf downgrade conky` until you arrive at this version or download the RPM [from the web](https://rpm.pbone.net/info_idpl_70128821_distro_fedora32_com_conky-1.11.5-3.fc32.x86_64.rpm.html).

 ### Fonts
 The small widgets [time conky](https://github.com/ernesto1/monochrome/blob/master/widgets-small/sidebar-time) requires the following fonts: